yoniw20/4784project/README.md

 axis([0,100,0,40])
 xlabel('Time (miliseconds)')
 ylabel('Coductance (mS/cm^2)')

+%%%%%%% the way the membrane responds is not that different than that to
+%%%%%%% the memrane at resting.
+Even though the neuron was stimulated
+%%%%%%% it was not enough to cause an action potential.
+Action potentials
+%%%%%%% work in an all or nothing way.
+If the theshold stimulus is not
+%%%%%%% reached, there is no action potential as in this case which can
+%%%%%%% be seen in the figure of the membrane potential wich stays at -70mv
+%%%%%%% and the conductances which also do not change.
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %question 3: representing neuron's voltage and chanel
 %conductances over time when stimulated by a constant current